MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/dstu2-interface.md

 Queries from the Patient App for more than one resource post a bundle (BATCH) of requests to the FHIR server's URL.
 The server processes each request and returns a bundle of the resources matched by each request.
 For more information and examples, see [https://www.hl7.org/fhir/DSTU2/http.html#transaction](https://www.hl7.org/fhir/DSTU2/http.html#transaction).

 All the following FHIR resources should be accessible by direct resource reference.
-For example, /Patient/id.

 ## Conformance minimum required field set